JaqiKal/ScrollStack/README.md

 ### Strategy

 The ScrollStack project is envisioned as a digital bookshelf that provides a platform for users to manage their book collections.
 The strategy behind this project is to leverage Full-Stack development techniques to create a user-friendly, mobile-first MVP (Minimum Viable Product) that meets the basic CRUD (Create, Read, Update, Delete) functionalities for book management.
-It also incorporates authentication, profile management and responsive design.
+It also incorporates authentication and responsive design.
 This strategy is rooted in the Agile methodology to ensure flexibility, iterative development, and user feedback incorporation throughout the project lifecycle.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*